krzysztofbrzozowski/backup_tool/README.rst

     tests/test_functional.py::TestFunctionalBackupTool::test_connection_raises_exception_if_key_not_correct FAILED
     tests/test_functional.py::TestFunctionalBackupTool::test_download_speed_is_correct FAILED

-How TO USE TOOL
+HOW TO USE TOOL
 ====
-Generate SSH keys and push it to your server.
+Generate SSH keys for regular user and push it to your server.
 Set up key details in config/config_backup_tool.yaml.

 .. code-block:: yaml